abchk1234/chkaur/README.md

 A single line can contain one or two packages.

-For example, if one wants to check package "downgrade" in repo and AUR, simply
+For example, if one wants to check package "downgrade" in AUR and repo, simply

 ~~~~
 downgrade